 How long can I borrow a library item?

-Due to COVID-19, Fall 2020 semester loan periods for most items have been extended to February 28, 2021 or May 14, 2021.
+Due to COVID-19, Spring 2021 semester loan periods for most items have been extended to May 14, 2021 or September 15, 2021.
 This includes most books and scores.
 Limited circulation materials (e.g. course reserves, laptops) may have shorter loan periods.
 See the Mortensen Library or Allen Library borrowing policies for specific loan periods, renewal limits, number of items allowed, and overdue fees.

-- All patrons must present a valid University ID card to borrow from Harrison Libraries.
+- All patrons must present a valid University ID card to borrow from the Harrison Libraries.

 - Circulating items are due on the date indicated in My Account, regardless of whether the item bears a date-due stamp or has been stamped with an incorrect date.
 Patrons are responsible for any items charged to their accounts.

 - If an item is not on the shelf, ask to fill out a Missing Item Card at any Circulation Desk to initiate a search; you will be notified when the item is available.